thbe/puppet-ssh/README.md

 The module has been tested on:

-* RedHat Enterprise Linux 5/6
+* RedHat Enterprise Linux 6/7
+* CentOS 6/7
-* Scientific Linux 5/6
+* Oracle Enterprise Linux 6/7

 Testing on other platforms has been light and cannot be guaranteed.